Who Charges All Those Electric Scooters? Follow A Nocturnal 'Juicer'

 "So you'll have these these sort of armies of scooters rolling around the city at night roaming to try to find a charging station," Dediu theorizes.
 "I think that's not crazy as it sounds."

-After all, payouts to chargers like Kirzner represent a substantial cost for the scooter companies — which are still burning through money as they expand, and haven't yet managed to turn a profit.
+After all, payouts to chargers such as Kirzner represent a substantial cost for the scooter companies — which are still burning through money as they expand, and haven't yet managed to turn a profit.

 But for now, chargers play an integral role in the scooter economy.